 There is well established evidence that exposure to ultraviolet radiation (UVR) from the sun can lead to skin cancer.
 Seeking shade is a practical form of sun protection when used with a combination of other protective measures.

-During the daily sun protection times (when the UV level is 3 and above) use a combination of the five sun protection measures: Slip on sun protective clothing, Slop on sunscreen, Slap on a hat, Seek shade and Slide on sunglasses.
+During times where sun protection is advised (when the UV index is 3 and above) use a combination of the five sun protection measures: Slip on sun protective clothing, Slop on sunscreen, Slap on a hat, Seek shade and Slide on sunglasses.

 The shade coverage depends on the positioning of the structure and the person under the structure with respect to the sun.
-Generally shade structures of larger area offer more protection than smaller ones.
+Generally, shade structures of larger area offer more protection than smaller ones.
 There are also other considerations for a shade structure include variations in design, height of the shade canopy above the person, deterioration of the materials, the direction of the sunlight and the physical location of the person (e.g. at the centre is more shaded than the under the edge of the shade).
 As a rule of thumb, the less sky that is visible the greater the protection from scattered solar UVR.

-Although shade is helpful, a combination of the five sun protective measures will be required if a person is outside during sun protection times.
+Although shade is helpful, a combination of the five sun protective measures will be required if a person is outside during times where sun protection is advised.

 UVR can also be reflected from surfaces such as snow, water and buildings.
 Hard surfaces such as steel, glass and concrete reflect more UVR than soft surfaces such as soil or grass.
 Lighter colours are more reflective than darker colours.

-The best shade provides protection from the direct sunlight and excellent coverage of the sky, and side protection from the reflective surfaces.
-It also considers how shade moves with the position of the sun in the morning, midday and afternoon.
+The best shade provides protection from the direct sunlight, excellent coverage of the sky and side protection from the reflective surfaces.
+It is also designed to factor in how shade moves with the position of the sun in the morning, midday and afternoon.

 Different types of trees provide different levels of shade and UVR reduction.
-A heavy dense canopy provides up to 90% UVR protection.
-A medium canopy provides filtered dappled light providing up to 60% UVR protection and is suitable for short stays.
+A heavy dense canopy can provide up to 90% UVR protection.
+A medium canopy can provide up to 60% UVR protection and is suitable for short stays.
 A light canopy provides poor UVR protection.

 Manufactured shade options

-There are a number of types of manufactured structures, ranging from permanent structures, adjustable or temporary and even portable.
+There are a number of types of manufactured structures, ranging from permanent structures, adjustable or temporary and even portable types:

-- Permanent shade includes shelter sheds, gazebos verandas and even fixed shade sails.
-They can use metals, or polycarbonates or even fabric or shadecloth.
+- Permanent shade includes shelter sheds, gazebos, verandas and fixed shade sails.
+They can use metals, polycarbonates, knitted and woven shade fabric.

 - Adjustable shade includes items like shade sails, awnings and café umbrellas.
-As they are adjustable they are usually made of fabric or shadecloth.
+As they are adjustable, they are usually made of knitted and woven shade fabric.

-- Temporary shade structures are easy to set up and take down and include large tents, marquees and beach shelters.
-They are usually made from fabric.
+- Temporary shade structures are easy to set up and take down, and include large tents, marquees and beach shelters.
+They are usually made from knitted and woven shade fabric.

-- Portable shade includes personal sun and beach umbrellas, and small sun shelters, and are typically made of fabric.
+- Portable shade includes personal sun and beach umbrellas, and small sun shelters, and are typically made of woven shade fabric.

 Sun protective materials

-The effectiveness of a shade structure depends on the coverage but also how protective the materials are that it is made of.
-The effectiveness of the material can be determined by testing it to determine its Ultraviolet Protection Factor (UPF) rating or for shadecloth the Protection Factor (PF).
+The effectiveness of a shade structure depends on the coverage and how effective the materials are at reducing UVR.
+The effectiveness of the material can be determined by testing it to determine its Ultraviolet Effectiveness (UVE) rating or for metals, glass or polycarbonates the Protection Factor (PF).